 Have you been to MOTAT’s Aviation Display Hall?
 Have I inspired you to visit?

-Disclaimer: I was provided with a complementary tour of the Aviation Display Hall, however; the opinions expressed here are strictly my own.
+Disclaimer: Entry and our tour of the Aviation Display Hall were provided by MOTAT.
+However; the opinions expressed here are strictly my own.